jisazaTappsi/shatter/README.md

         cond.add(a=True, b=False, output=0)  # non-boolean output
         solver.execute(self, start.if_function, cond)

-Then run `python -m unittest test`, the result should be:
+Then run `$ python -m unittest test`, the result should be:

     def if_function(a, b):